 Use Your One-Sentence Pitch as a Guide

 When you use the hypothetical situation/issue/assumption method to build your pitch statement, you will automatically build in a premise.
 You will then know what you are going to prove or disprove at the end of your book.

 Building the premise first will guide you as you write.
 Your characters will hold personal beliefs about this premise and will take action in regard to it.
 And at the end, some of your main characters will change their minds about what they believe as you prove or disprove the premise through your protagonist.
 And of course, your protagonist’s belief/assumption will be in complete opposition to that of the antagonist.

 Pitch statements and premise are tough things to tackle.
 I know.
 I’m like every other writer.
 I want to write plot.
 I want to dive into those action scenes, those love scenes, and those scenes where the heroine meets the hero for the first time.
 But good stories are crafted around premise.

 Good stories drive toward proving the premise.
-If you keep your premise as your guiding star—if you know what your one-sentence pitch is—you will write a much better book.
+If you keep your premise as your guiding star—if you know what your one-sentence pitch is (what’s at the heart of your story)—you will write a much better book.
 You will satisfy readers on a visceral level.
 And that means your book will stay with a reader long after they read the last line.